 Start Early, Win Faster

 Getting medical records or service records takes time.
 Request them now.
 Doctor appointments for exams or letters can take weeks.
 Don’t get stuck waiting.
-Submitting a complete claim package right away dramatically speeds up the VA decision process.
+Submitting a complete claim package online right away dramatically speeds up the VA decision process.

 Final Thoughts